brageon/rest/README.md

 Deprecated code (nltk) with calc had 111 in cognitve complexity (flake8).
 ```

 Repo A *oak* was deployed first by Netlify, Vercel and lastly GitHub.
 Workflow: gh-pages, api gateway, lambda, s3, repo, codebuild, redis, s3.
 Beside DevOps one can use **oanc** as spreadsheet macro for creative discernment.
-In *debt* I have added common criterias to determine expertise in software making.
-Concurrent hash table is not possible with GIL.
+In *debt* I´ve added criterias to determine expertise in software making.
+Concurrent hash table don´t work with GIL.